 Best Things to See and Do in Anchorage, Alaska

-The first place I take a visitor from out of town is to the Tony Knowles Coastal Trail, amazing trails right in downtown with views of mountain ranges, and the waters of Cook Inlet, and along the trail Earthquake Park.
+I was delighted that Anchorage offered nature right outside my doorstep.
+Check out Tony Knowles Coastal Trail, amazing trails right in downtown with views of mountain ranges, and the waters of Cook Inlet, and along the trail Earthquake Park.

-When I crave a local brewpub I turn to Glacier BrewHouse, FireTap Alehouse or Snow Goose Restaurant, where I can dine on local favorites like the fresh catch of the day, a wood-fired pizza, and wash it all down with a local microbrew.
+If you like beer, the local brewpubs are Glacier BrewHouse and FireTap Alehouse.
+Snow Goose Restaurant offers local favorites like the fresh catch of the day or a wood-fired pizza, and wash it all down with a local microbrew.

-To escape work I head for the trails the wind through Anchorage Parks and greenbelts for a run, a bike, or a quick cross-country ski.
+Head for the trails that wind through Anchorage Parks and greenbelts for a run, a bike ride, or a quick cross-country ski.

-For complete quiet, I can hide away in the Chugach National Forest, or more than Chugach State Park, the nations third largest state park is within the Municipality of Anchorage boundaries!
+The Chugach National Forest, or Chugach State Park, the nations third largest state park, is within the Municipality of Anchorage boundaries so no excuses that nature is too far to reach.

-Anchorage is my one stop shop for Alaska products and gifts found nowhere else: smoked salmon, handmade baskets, Ulu knife sets, Ivory, Jade and wood carvings, gold nugget jewelry, mukluks and moccasins, Qiviut woolens, the list goes on and on.
+Will you be visiting Anchorage on the weekend?
+I picked up some great buys at the Farmers’ Market.
+Alaska products and gifts found nowhere else: smoked salmon, handmade baskets, Ulu knife sets, Ivory, Jade and wood carvings, gold nugget jewelry, mukluks and moccasins, Qiviut woolens, the list goes on and on.
 First Friday Art Walk is a great way to see local art work on display and even have a nibble of food in the galleries.

-When I’m feeling cash-strapped, I go to City Diner for a great meal at a price that can’t be beat.
+If you don’t have a lot of money to blow on food, go to City Diner for a great meal at a price that can’t be beat.
 Snow City Cafe is a great place for breakfast.
 Order the crabby omelet or Kodiak Benedict.
+Yum!

 For a huge splurge, I go to Sullivans Steakhouse.

-Photo ops in Anchorage include hooking a huge salmon literally steps from downtown in Ship Creek, or aboard a boat just yards away from the deep blue Portage Glacier.
+Of course, Anchorage offers photo ops just outside your window.
+But head downtown to Ship Creek in Anchorage and try your luck at hooking a huge salmon literally steps from downtown.
+You can also board a boat just yards away from the deep blue Portage Glacier.

-The most random thing about Anchorage is the Running of the Reindeer and Outhouse Races that speed down Fourth Avenue during Anchorage Fur Rendezvous.
+There are so many randoms thing to discover in Anchorage.
+One zany event is the Running of the Reindeer and Outhouse Races that speed down Fourth Avenue during Anchorage Fur Rendezvous.

-In Anchorage, an active day outdoors involveswalking the Tony Knowles Coastal Trail, kayaking at Eklutna Lake, hiking at the Eagle River Nature Center, skiing the Chugach Mountains, or fishing for halibut or salmon.
+No matter how much time you have to spend in Anchorage, try walking the Tony Knowles Coastal Trail, kayaking at Eklutna Lake, hiking at the Eagle River Nature Center, skiing the Chugach Mountains, or fishing for halibut or salmon.
+The forested Campbell Creek Greenbelt is a great place for a walk or run.

-Anchorage best museum is the Anchorage Museum.
-Have lunch or dinner at the hip Cafe Muse.
+In my opinion, Anchorage best museum is the Anchorage Museum.
+Take your kids to the children’s area (it’s modeled after San Francisco’s Exploratorium) Have lunch or dinner at the hip Cafe Muse.

 For a night of dancing, go to Chilkoot Charlies or Rumrunners.